 When I say slavery is a “plot device” I’m saying that “slavery” as a concept functions as a metaphoric vehicle for the feminism within the text.
 The brutality of actual plantation slavery is just not discussed and is barely alluded to.
 Feminism, on the other hand, was something that Avellaneda clearly, personally cared about.
 Avellaneda was not allowed to join The Spanish Academy (a writers organization and boys club) when the referendum to allow women, specifically her, to join failed catastrophically.
 She also hated marriage, wisely it seems, because she was terrible at it.
 I’m of the critical school that tries to leave author’s lives out of textual criticism as much as possible, but when you’re arguing about a historical or political context I think it’s important to look at who wrote the text to make sure it’s even a possibility.
-There’s no sense in a feminist reading of “The Snows of Kilimanjaro” (trigger warning for link: photo of dead lion and a way-too-proud-of-himself Hemingway after presumably “man”-ing it to death), a story about a man dying and when his girlfriend Helen tries to help he’s like “Get back in the tent’s kitchen bitch!” well I’m paraphrasing, but he does call her “bitch.”
+There’s no sense in a feminist reading of “The Snows of Kilimanjaro,” a story about a man dying, and when his girlfriend Helen tries to help he’s like “Get back in the tent’s kitchen, bitch!” well I’m paraphrasing, but he does call her “bitch.”
 Did I mention that this is one of Hemingway’s most-beloved stories?
-Thanks for that entire world.
+Thanks for that, entire world.
 Digression alert!
-Anyway, because of Avellaneda’s life the feminist reading of Sab comes to the forefront.
+Anyway, because of Avellaneda’s life, the feminist reading of Sab comes to the forefront.
 The text calls women “slaves” who “choose masters for life” through marriage and illustrates, both overtly and sub-textually that marriage is the worst.
 Avellaneda herself, like Teresa, joined a convent for a period of time.
-Teresa is shown as happy because she opts out of the heterosexual exchange, Carlota is shown as miserable exclusively because of her marriage (she has everything else going for her), and every other woman in the book dies or is already dead.
+Teresa is shown as happy because she opts out of the heterosexual exchange, Carlota is shown as miserable exclusively because of her marriage (she has everything else going for her), and every other woman in the book dies, or is already dead when the story starts.
 Carlota is the only woman left standing at the end of the text (for a novella there is a shockingly high body count though).